Terraforming of Venus: Outgassing from the mantle

 Studies have shown that substantial amounts of water (in the form of hydrogen) might be present in the mantle of terrestrial planets.
 It has therefore been speculated that it would be technically possible to extract this water from the mantle to the surface even if no feasible method to accomplish this exists currently.

 Altering day–night cycle

 Venus rotates once every 243 Earth days—by far the slowest rotation period of any known object in the Solar System.
 A Venusian sidereal day thus lasts more than a Venusian year (243 versus 224.7 Earth days).
 However, the length of a solar day on Venus is significantly shorter than the sidereal day; to an observer on the surface of Venus, the time from one sunrise to the next would be 116.75 days.
-Therefore, the slow Venerian rotation rate would result in extremely long days and nights, similar to the day-night cycles in the polar regions of earth — shorter, but global.
+Therefore, the slow Venerian rotation rate would result in extremely long days and nights, similar to the day-night cycles in the polar regions of earth—shorter, but global.
+The exact period of a solar day is very important for terraforming since 117 days of daytime would be the equivalent of a summer in the more temperate regions of Alaska whereas 58 days of daytime would result in a very short growing season found in the high arctic.
+It could mean the difference between permafrost and perpetual ice or green lush boreal forests.
 The slow rotation might also account for the lack of a significant magnetic field.